MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/mixed-reality-component-view-3d.md

     ![](./media/augmented-3d/augmented-3d-template.png)

-The sample app lets you view and manipulate 3D objects in the real world.
+The sample app lets you view and manipulate 3D objects.
 You'll need to [publish your app](save-publish-app.md) and then [open it on a mixed reality-capable device](../../user/run-app-client.md).

 ## Use the component